Unity-Technologies/furioos-sdk-js/README.md

 const player = new Player("123.456", "containerDivId", options);
 ```
+#### Unity Side
+Nothing to configure.
+When you start your application(With last version of the Furioos SDK Unity) with the play button in the Unity Editor, the local debug mode is automatically enabled.

+#### Unreal Engine Side
+For the moment, it is not possilbe activate the debug mode.
+The new version of the Furioos SDK Unreal is coming soon.

 ## :warning: Common Errors
 - *Failed to execute 'postMessage' on 'DOMWindow': The target origin (http://....) provided does not match the recipient window's origin ('http://...')*